sbhavani/dicomweb-docker/README.md

    - SQLite database for metadata storage

 2. **MinIO**:
-   - Object storage server for DICOM files
+   - Object storage server for DICOM files / can be replaced with S3-compatible store
    - Ports:
      - 9000: API endpoint
      - 9001: Web console